 SKL also owns: Silclear of the United Kingdom, that manufactures silicone products for the dairy and medical industries; and 35% of Sim Lim Technic of the United States that designs and manufactures liquid silicone rubber products.

 Product manufacturing is often characterised as competitive and susceptible to currency and commodity price movements, multinational competitors and the adoption of alternative technologies.
 Companies try to reduce these risks and maintain margins by investing in their own plant and equipment, by hedging part of their delivered raw material and energy costs and by continuously improving their production and supply chain efficiency.
-Specifically, SKL has indicated its near-term focus is to develop higher margins, more technical products and continue to expand its global operations, particularly within the United States .
+Specifically, SKL has indicated its near-term focus is to improve processes to reduce waste, develop more technical products and continue to expand its global operations, particularly within the United States .

 SKL competes directly with other domestic and international manufacturers of synthetic and rubber-based dairy and industrial products that are also trying to attract customers through various pricing, quality and other customer propositions.
 Three of its larger competitors within the industrial and dairy sectors are Hutchison in France, Trelleborg in Germany and Avon Rubber in the United Kingdom that each have significant global presences, product sets and channels-to-market.